gritzko/replicated.cc/specs/frames/index.md

 This way, op spans only mention UUIDs in the first op, others are skipped.

-In this example, a frame contains a single chunk which is an object state consisting of a single three-op span:
+In this example again, a frame contains a single chunk which is an object state consisting of a single three-op span.
+The header mentions the event id `1D4ICCA+XU5eRJ` and a reference id `lww`.
+The other two ops don't.

 <pre><span class="line">  1 </span><span class="id">@1D4ICCA+XU5eRJ</span> <span class="span">:lww</span><span class="term">,</span>
 <span class="line">  2 </span>     <span class="str_span">&apos;x&apos;</span> <span class="int">356</span><span class="term">,</span>